Beginner's Guide: Starting Out in the World

 Death and Resurrection

-The Dark Age of Camelot manual talks about the various consequences to dying, and is a good source for basic information.
-What's most important to know, when you first start out, is that it doesn't matter how many times you die in the first four levels.
+What's most important to know, when you first start out, is that it doesn't matter how many times you die in the first ten levels.
 There are no penalties at all.
-The only consequence is that you'll resurrect back at your last bind point (see "Binding" below) unless a healer character resurrects you after you die.
+The only consequence is that you'll resurrect back at your last bind point (see "Binding") unless a healer character resurrects you after you die, or the tutorial entrance point.

-At level 5 you will begin to lose experience and constitution when you die.
+At level 10 you will begin to lose experience and constitution when you die.
 This constitution can be restored by visiting an NPC Healer and making a small donation.
 Some of the exp that is lost is left behind in a gravestone at the location of your death.
-Return there and pray to retrieve it.
+Return to your grave, click on it to select it and type "/pray" to retrieve it.
 You will not lose constitution or leave behind exp in a gravestone if you are resurrected by another player.

 At various places throughout the game world, especially in cities and towns, you will find special stones, called "bind stones."
 If you type